Skip to content

 After installing the cirro package, you can easily interact with your data in the command prompt using our command-line interface (CLI).
 Check out some common use cases with our command line examples.

-In addition to the command-line interface, the Cirro client can be used as part of commonly-used languages like Python and R. This allows the user to (a) use Cirro as part of a more complex set of operations while also (b) reading data objects from Cirro directly into memory (e.g. as data frames) without having to download any files to disk.
+In addition to the command-line interface, Cirro also provides a software development kit (SDK) for commonly-used languages like Python and R. This allows the user to (a) use Cirro as part of a more complex set of operations while also (b) reading data objects from Cirro directly into memory (e.g. as data frames) without having to download any files to disk.

-To see more information on the API, visit our external API documentation.
+To see more information on all classes & methods available in the SDK, visit our external SDK documentation.

 Python Examples